HOME-START Familiekontakt Danmark

 The board is composed to ensure strong professional and personal competencies in relation to management, networking, social and health professionalism, lobbying and fundraising.

-The national HOME-START secretariat handles tasks at tactical and operational level across the country.
+The national HOME-START office handles tasks at tactical and operational level across the country.

 The secretariat supports local schemes with activities related to competence building, quality assurance and communication.
 Also, the secretariat launches new national projects to strengthen the HOME-START concept, and to create a strong, sustainable organization.
 Last but not least, the secretariat has ongoing dialogues with politicians and officials in municipalities to make them realize that funding local HOME-START schemes is a superior investment in children’s well-being.